 Dimension is advancing therapies based on a next-generation adeno-associated virus (AAV) platform that has demonstrated early validation and compelling preclinical in vivo proof of concept across multiple disease states in leading academic research centers.
-Dimension’s current efforts focus on AAV8 and AAVrh10, two forms of AAV that selectively target liver cells and have been optimized to deliver missing intact genes in diseases associated with the liver.
-Initial indications of positive net benefit of this approach in patients living with hemophilia B, demonstration of robust gene expression in multiple preclinical in vivo models and commercially viable novel CMC approaches, provide a strong foundation for Dimension’s proprietary programs.
+Dimension’s current efforts focus on AAV8 and other forms of AAV that selectively target liver cells, and have been optimized to deliver missing intact genes in diseases associated with the liver.
+Initial indications of positive net benefit of this approach in patients, demonstration of robust gene expression in multiple preclinical in vivo models and commercially viable novel CMC approaches, provide a strong foundation for Dimension’s proprietary programs.

 Engineered AAV Vectors